-So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
+So I don't think the application documents in this case gave Options a basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
-And where the documents expressly said that Mr P had not been advised, they said in most instances that Options hadn't advised Mr P, rather than that Caledonian hadn't advised Mr P.

 Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr P on the merits of transferring his pension to the SIPP and investing in the FPI bond.
 It appears more likely than not that Caledonian proactively suggested to Mr P he transfer his occupational pension and make the FPI investment.
-Mr P had no investment experience and a very low knowledge of investments.
-He said he was interested in transferring his pension because of the very large returns which Caledonian told him about.
-Also, Mr P transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had said it was 'putting' its customers 'into'.
-I don't think Mr P would've transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.
+Mr P had no investment experience and so was reliant on advice.
+Mr P's representative said Caledonian led him to believe he'd be better off if he transferred and invested his pension.
+And Mr P transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had told Options it was 'putting' its customers 'into'.
+I don't think Mr P would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.